 If you imagine you're traveling the world and eat a hot dog in each country you visit, you'll have plenty of hot dog bar topping ideas!

-Sure, anybody can slap some dogs on the grill, but in order to offer your guests a gourmet hot dog, the frankfurter needs to be of high-quality, preferably an uncured, all-beef hot dog with no fillers, additives, sugar or gluten.
+First and foremost, the frankfurter needs to be of high-quality, preferably an uncured, all-beef with no fillers, additives, sugar or gluten.
 I use Boar's Head Uncured All-Beef Hot Dogs.

 Hot Dog Buns

 The second important element is the variety of buns you offer.

 Now, some folks want the same old packaged buns, but kick it up a notch by offering sweet Brioche buns, salted pretzel buns, sesame seed or poppy seed buns!